sous-chefs/aws/README.md

 Actions:

 - `create`: Creates the user.
 No effect if the user already exists.
-- `delete`: Gracefully deletes the user (detatches from all attached entities,
-- and deletes the user).
+- `delete`: Gracefully deletes the user (detaches from all attached entities, and deletes the user).

 The IAM user takes the name of the resource.
 A `path` can be specified as well.
 For more information about paths, see [IAM Identifiers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the Using IAM guide.